MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-calculate-order-promising-dates.md

 The shipment date is used to make the availability check.
 If the item is available on this date, [!INCLUDE[d365fin](includes/d365fin_md.md)] confirms that therequested/promised delivery can be met by setting the planned delivery date to equal the requested/promised delivery date.
 If the item is unavailable, it returns a blank date and the order processor can then use the CTP functionality.

 Based on new dates and times, all related dates are calculated according to the formulas listed earlier in this section.
 The CTP calculation takes longer but it gives an accurate date when the customer can expect to have the item delivered.
-The dates that are calculated from CTP are presented in the **Planned Delivery Date** and **Earliest Shipment Date** fields in the **Order Promising Lines** window.
+The dates that are calculated from CTP are presented in the **Planned Delivery Date** and **Earliest Shipment Date** fields on the **Order Promising Lines** page.

 The order processor finishes the CTP process by accepting the dates.
 This means that a planning line and a reservation entry are created for the item before the calculated dates to ensure that the order is fulfilled.

-In addition to the external order promising that you can perform in the **Order Promising Lines** window, you can also promise internal or external delivery dates for bill-of-material items.
+In addition to the external order promising that you can perform on the **Order Promising Lines** page, you can also promise internal or external delivery dates for bill-of-material items.
 For more information, see [View the Availability of Items](inventory-how-availability-overview.md).

 ## <a name="to-set-up-order-promising"></a>To set up order promising
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Order Promising Setup**, and then choose the related link.